Rays beat Rangers 8-4 to end 4-game losing streak - Philly

 UP NEXT

 Rangers LHP Matt Moore, who pitched his first 5 1/2 seasons for Tampa Bay, will make his first start at Tropicana Field as a visiting pitcher.
-The Rays' starter is to be determined.
+RHP Yonny Chirinos, who has not given up a run in 14 1/3 innings, will start for the Rays.

 More AP baseball: https://apnews.com/tag/MLBbaseball